 Location: Signposted just south of State Highway 83, along Livingstone-Duntroon Road.

 Here lies a grassy field of unusual New Zealand farm animals: elephant rocks!
 The limestone outcrops come in different shapes maybe some look like elephants with a lot of imagination which makes climbing them hard to resist.
 The location was used during the filming of The Chronicles of Narnia: The Lion, the Witch and the Wardrobe where the White Witch bowed before Aslan.
 See more 20 Crazy Rock Formations in New Zealand.

 Location: Follow easy-to-spot signs on the Island Cliff-Duntroon Road.

 Nearby the Elephant Rocks are the bones of a fossilised baleen whale.
 There are also more limestone outcrops to enjoy.

 The simple yet appropriately named Earthquakes shows sheer cliffs as they have risen from the ground in what we can only assume was an earthquake!

 Location: At the north end of Duntroon turn on to Earthquakes Road.
-Earthquakes is signposted about 3km down the road.
+Earthquakes is signposted about 3km (2 miles) down the road.